Engaging Men is…

 It is through relationships and shared values with individuals, groups, communities, and institutions that our efforts to engage men become meaningful and sustainable; and it is through men’s relationships with their families, workplaces, communities, other men, and themselves that they can create positive change.

 Engaging men at every stage of generating ideas, developing content, facilitating sessions, and creating plans encourages collective ownership and opens opportunities for men to take meaningful action.
-Efforts to engage men will fail unless they meet men where they’re at with relevant and culturally-responsive messaging that acknowledges the impact that all forms of violence–racism, homophobia, ableism, transphobia–have on men’s experiences.
+Efforts to engage men will fail unless they meet men where they’re at.

 Men can: